iza-institute-of-labor-economics/gettsim/docs/geps/gep-06.md

 1. Names in the DAG are constantly hitting character limits because similar concepts are used across different domains
    ([example from PR 457](https://github.com/iza-institute-of-labor-economics/gettsim/pull/457#discussion_r1054643021):
-   `anwartschaftszeit` in pensions and unemployment insurance — ).
+   `anwartschaftszeit` in pensions and unemployment insurance).
 1. Handling functions that change over the years is not robust (examples in [Issue 449](https://github.com/iza-institute-of-labor-economics/gettsim/issues/449)
 1. Parameters files do not handle cases well when functions expect parameters in a